UNION ARENA: Every Code Geass Vol. 2 Deck, Ranked

 #7 Four Holy Swords

 Even in the base set, Four Holy Swords was an intriguing deck with some incredible combos.
 It’s biggest issue was how many triggerless cards it was forced to run, making its ability to come back based on life triggers difficult compared to most upper-tier decks.
-Post Vol. 2, however, that’s been fixed, and this budget friendly build feels like it has the tools it needs to combo its way to victory.
+Post Vol. 2, however, that’s been fixed, and this budget friendly build feels like it has the tools it needs to combo its way to victory for a very affordable price.

 #6 Red Ashford Academy